Magnus-Harder/ML-Ops-31/reports/README.md

 >
 > Answer:

-We have not implemented monitoring of our deployed model.
-Monitoring could help us track the performance of our model as time progresses.
-We would then be able to detect when relevant metrics such as prediction accuracy, runtime start looking bad, and take an action to remedy this.
+We have not implemented monitoring of our deployed model because of time constraints.
+Setting up some proper monitoring for the application could help us gradually track the performance of our model as time progresses.
+We would then be able to detect when relevant metrics such as prediction accuracy would decrease and could take actions to remedy this.
+This could happen for example due to data drifting.
+We would also be able to identify potential bottlenecks that would come up if our application would be used by many different users at the same time.
+Continuously monitoring and updating a machine learning deployment is essential to keep its performance up over time.

 ### Question 24